seanthegeek/yaramail/_sources/tutorial.md.txt

 <script id="asciicast-529801" src="https://asciinema.org/a/529801.js" async></script>

-the [`yaramail` CLI](cli) has built-in support for scanning  individual samples, or an entire collection of samples.
+The [`yaramail` CLI](cli) has built-in support for scanning individual samples, or an entire collection of samples.

-Use the `--rules`option to specify a path to a directory where the following files can be found:
+Use the `--rules` option to specify a path to a directory where the following files can be found:

 - `header.yar` - Rules that apply to email header content